-José A. Rivera (aka Proxemia, he/him/they) is an artist, designer, researcher, and educator that is guided by plants, and often works with sound, maps, and audiovisual media.
+José Alejandro Rivera (aka Proxemia, he/they) is an artist, designer, researcher, and educator that is guided by plants, and often works with sound, maps, and audiovisual media.

-His current focus is on his diasporic identity as it relates to the political and cultural history of Borikén (Puerto Rico).
-He plans to travel to the island in 2021 for a grant-funded transmedia project regarding UFO folklore, ethnobotany, agriculture as resistance, and the shifting environmental crises.
+Another tendril of their ongoing research includes their diasporic identity as it relates to the political and cultural history of Borikén (Puerto Rico).
+He’s currently working on a transmedia project regarding UFO folklore, ethnobotany, agriculture as resistance, and the shifting environmental crises.

-Recent projects have been exhibited internationally, as well as at the National Arts Centre (NAC) Green Rooms, Studios @ MASS MoCa, the deCordova Sculpture Park and Museum (MA), Goethe-Institut Boston, ICA Boston (Leap Before You Look: Black Mountain College 1933–1957), MIT’s MediaLab, Green Building and List Visual Art Center, Harvard’s Carpenter Center for the Visual Arts, The Center for Visual and Performing Arts at UMass Dartmouth, The Aviary Gallery (MA), Washington Street Arts Center (MA), and Le Laboratoire (MA).
+Recent projects and collaborations have been exhibited at the Blackstar Film Festival, National Arts Centre (NAC) Green Rooms, Studios @ MASS MoCA, Venice Architecture Biannual, BIM, Bienal de Imagen en Movimiento, the deCordova Sculpture Park and Museum (MA), Goethe-Institut Boston, ICA Boston (Leap Before You Look: Black Mountain College 1933–1957), MIT’s MediaLab, Green Building and List Visual Art Center, Harvard’s Carpenter Center for the Visual Arts, The Center for Visual and Performing Arts at UMass Dartmouth, The Aviary Gallery (MA), Washington Street Arts Center (MA), and Le Laboratoire (MA).
 He has received honors and gracious support from organizations like MIT and School of Architecture + Planning, Cambridge Arts Council, Assets for Artists, and NASA.

-José is currently living and working in Mohican Territory (aka sw Vermont, US) helping out at an organic farm, and learning from the more-than-human world every day.
+José is currently living and working in Mohican Territory (aka sw Vermont, US) at an organic farm, and learning from the more-than-human world every day.
+His ongoing collaborative project, Here/There Garden︎︎︎ is a diasporic community of beings sharing and growing through plants, food, and ancestral reflections.
 He recently offered an online course called Becoming Otherwise exploring individual and communal practices in expanded states of consciousness.
 Learn more here︎︎︎